vuejs/apollo/packages/docs/src/guide-composable/query.md

 const messages = useResult(result, null, data => data.currentUser.messages)
 ```

-Another perk of `useResult` is that the picking function will silently throw an error if `result.value` is `undefined`, so you don't have to add additional checks:
+Another perk of `useResult` is that the picking function will silence errors inside the picking function.
+For example, if `result.value` is `undefined`, you don't have to add additional checks:

 ```js
 // You don't need to do this!